JElgar/rfood/README.md

 ### General

 - [ ] FP -> OOP
-- [ ] Update the demo function (or any other functions) to correctly use the updated traits.
+- [x] Update the demo function (or any other functions) to correctly use the updated traits.
 (Probably do this with visit)
 - [x] Support local parms in delta
+- [ ] Shadowing for consumer args and march arm params

 ### Typing

 - [x] Correct return types in function signature
 - [x] Correct return types from method returns (for now if box dereference).
 If explicitly wrapping response in box then remove this wrapping.
-- [ ] Fix constructors of enums to ensure boxes are created as required
+- [x] Fix constructors of enums to ensure boxes are created as required

 ### Generics